MicroEJ/docs/ApplicationDeveloperGuide/stackTraceReader.rst

 Create a new MicroEJ Tool configuration.
 In the :guilabel:`Execution` tab, select your target platform, then select the :guilabel:`Stack Trace Reader` tool.
 Set an output folder in the :guilabel:`Output folder` field.

 .. figure:: images/STR_selecttool_standalone.png
-   :alt: Select Stack Trace Reader Tool
+   :alt: Stack Trace Reader Tool Configuration (Platform Selection)
    :align: center
    :scale: 100%